 - Participation in an LLM colloquium on current topics in environmental law and policy;

-- Appropriate courses selected from the regular Stanford Law School curriculum, as well as up to seven units of relevant courses from other Stanford University departments and programs.
+- Appropriate courses selected from the regular Stanford Law School curriculum, as well as up to 9 units of relevant courses from other Stanford University departments and programs.

 To meet these requirements, each LLM student will develop an individualized course of study to be reviewed and approved by the program director.